IlyaPavlovskii/Android-Environments/README.md

 ### How to use

-Just add `environments` extension in your project `build.gradle` file and setup it.
-By this extension you can setup your configuration file location and build config field rules.
+Just add `environments` extension in your project `build.gradle` file and set it up.
+This extension provides you a way to define your configuration file location and build config field rules.

 [build.gradle]